BathHacked/banes-bicycle-shops/README.md

 * username - This is your Socrata username, mostly likely an email address
 * password - Your Socrata password
 * google_key - Your Public API access key available by creating an app in the Google Developers console

+Now run the file.
+An output of all bicycle shops imported into Socrata will show along with a 'Done!' message when completed.